Start Now: Even Small Steps Count.

 You Don’t Need Motivation.

-We waste a lot of time waiting to feel motivated.
-But the problem is that motivation is fleeting.
+We also waste a lot of opportunities by relying on motivation.
+But, what we don’t realize is that motivation is fleeting.

-Movement changes how you perceive a situation.
-It gives you something real to respond to instead of something imagined.
-It builds a level of confidence that thinking alone never will.
+Action changes how you perceive a situation.
+It gives you something real to respond to instead of something imagined and builds a level of confidence that thinking alone never would.

-Plus, that “spark” we desperately seek out usually only shows up after we’ve already started.
+Plus, that “perfect moment” of inspiration and confidence usually only shows up after we’ve already started.

 Final Thought